pendulum-project/ntpd-rs/README.md

 We try to keep NTPD-rs working on at least the latest stable, beta and nightly rust compiler.
 Beyond this, we keep track of the current minimum rust version needed to compile our code for purposes of documentation.
 However, right now we do not have a policy guaranteeing a minimum amount of time we will support a stable rust release beyond the 6 weeks during which it is the latest stable version.

 Please note that the Rust project only supports the latest stable rust release.
 As this is the only release that will receive any security updates, we STRONGLY recommend using the latest stable rust version for compiling NTPD-rs for daily use.

+## Roadmap

+With the support of Prossimo we aim to build a complete NTP implementation that provides a modern alternative for ntpd and chrony.
+In the short term, there are two milestones on our roadmap:

+**NTP server**

+Our current stable implementation is just an NTP client.
+The server part is under development and expected to be finished in Q4 2022.

+**NTS support**

+Plain NTP is unencrypted and does not establish a trusted connection.
+NTS adds these features on top of NTP.
+NTS is important when using NTP servers on the public internet but is not widely deployed yet.
+We hope that supporting it will help with adoption.

+Check Prossimo's [project plan](https://www.memorysafety.org/initiative/ntp/ntp-work-plan/) for more details and for options to support their work.